BracedHornet186/RL-Assignments/Assignment 1/README.md

 - The optimal parameters found were then run with **10 seeds** across **100,000 episodes** using:
   - `sarsa_best.py`
   - `q_learning_best.py`
-- Plotting and comparison of these results are handled by `spread_comparison_plot.py`.
+- Plotting and comparison of these results are handled by `spread_comparison_plot.py` and mean performances alongside standard deviations for both algorithms are compared.

 ## Question 3
 - **File**: `sarsa_q_learning_comparison.py`